Qustodio may have a slightly odd name, but its parental control software takes its job very seriously, and the effort shows.

-Qustodio offers one of the most comprehensive list of features we’ve seen on a parental control software suite yet, but also comes with an equally imposing price point to back it up.
+Qustodio offers one of the most comprehensive lists of features we’ve seen on a parental control software suite yet, but it comes with an equally imposing price point that may scare off some users.

 Getting Qustodio set up was a pretty simple process to go through compared to other parental control options, and we even came across a few surprising innovations along the way that we haven’t seen before.

 To start, sign up for an account on Qustodio.com (right from the homepage) and you’ll land in the Qustodio web portal.
 New subscribers are automatically provided with a three-day free trial of the Premium plan.
 The nice thing about this free trial is you don’t need to submit any payment information.